guigrpa/guigrpa.github.io/_posts/2016-07-18-untangling-spaghetti-logs.markdown

 The fact is: sooner or later, just as with testing, you will *need* to give it some thought.
 In a typical client-server web application, you will start having concurrent sessions.
 And even at the client side, where you have only one user, simultaneous actions will start making your logs less and less readable.
 Debugging, or just grasping what's going on, can quickly turn into a nightmare if you don't take the necessary precautions.

-Even if you are not developing a web app, you may be overwhelmed by your logs.
+Even if you're not building a web app, you may be overwhelmed by your logs.
 In my current project, I'm developing a Node-only application with multiple bidirectional interfaces (an interactive SSH session, a proprietary TCP link, an interactive CLI conversation with the user), all of them generating events like crazy.

 In an ideal world, I'd like to have an easy-to-use library that would let me filter logs by relevance or source module, attach objects, group them hierarchically in stories ("John clicks on Buy" + "Goes to check-out" ⊂ "John visits the store"), persist them to a file/database, send them to a separate process for trend analysis… The icing on the cake?
-I'd love to see what's happening at the client and the server *in a single place* (how about a Chrome DevTools extension?).
+I'd love to see what's happening at the client and the server *in a single place* (how about a Chrome DevTools extension for that?).

 Well... **have you checked out [Storyboard](https://github.com/guigrpa/storyboard) yet?**